 In his 20-year career, he has served at the financial helm for many for-profit and nonprofit organizations.
 Currently he serves as vice chair on the board for the Union for Contemporary Arts, and he’s on the finance committee for Film Streams.
 Previously, he served as treasurer for the Maha Music Festival.
 He works as a licensed commercial real estate broker at OMNE Partners.

-John A. Gale was born in Omaha, Nebraska, and is a fifth generation Nebraskan.
-Graduating from Omaha North High School, Gale received his B.A. degree from Carleton College in Northfield, Minnesota, and his J.D. degree from the University of Chicago.
+John Gale was born in Omaha, Nebraska, and is a fifth generation Nebraskan.
+Graduating from Omaha North High School, Gale received his bachelor’s degree from Carleton College in Northfield, Minnesota, and his law degree from the University of Chicago.

 Active in Republican Party politics, Gale was elected Chairman of the State Republican Party in 1986 to fill a vacant term, and later served on the state campaign steering committees for U.S. Senator Dave Karnes and for U.S. Senator Chuck Hagel.
 Gale was defeated in the GOP Third District Congressional primary by Coach Tom Osborne in 2000 and was appointed later in 2000 by Governor Mike Johanns as Secretary of State to fill a vacancy when Scott Moore resigned.

 Gale was elected as Secretary of State in 2002, 2006, 2010, and 2014, and resigned at the end of his term on January 9, 2019.
 As Secretary of State, Gale served as Chief Elections Officer, Chief Protocol Officer, Keeper of the Great Seal, Chief Business Services Officer, and State Records Management Officer.
 He also served on the State Pardons Board, State Canvassing Board, and five other state boards and commissions.